birajstha/BVTools/TriggerBoxLinux/Readme.md

 ## Introduction
 Brain Products provides drivers for [TriggerBox](https://www.brainproducts.com/solutions/triggerbox/) only to be used with computers running Windows OS.
 TriggerBox uses chip FT2232H hence we can use PyFtdi library in python as a workaround solution to make it work with linux.

-The example script `TriggerBox.py` shows how to use custom VID/PID to add TriggerBox as a known device.
+The example script `TriggerBox.py` uses pyFtdi library and shows how to configure custom VID/PID and add TriggerBox as a known device.
 Furthermore, the script sends triggers/markers from 1 to 255.
 The original script from Dr. Traunmüller, to mirror the input triggers to output, has been commented.
 You can un-comment and use those if required.

 ## Prequisites
 The library PyFtdi has prerequisites hence please follow the setup from [here](https://eblot.github.io/pyftdi/installation.html#prerequisites)